TudorPasca/Angular-Firebase-CRUD/README.md

 # MyAngularFirebaseCrud

+A simple table connected to Google Firebase.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 ## Development server